CPQ and the Internet of Things (IoT)

 The first question asked following product configuration will be, “How much does it cost?”

 For each of those parts and assemblies, cost and pricing data are provided to allow CPQ to roll up a finished, fully configured price for any class of customer located anywhere in the word at any time.
 Marketing and Finance supply CPQ with all of the pricing variables needed to price out a configuration.
-Volume discounts, localised currency pricing and special contract pricing variables are all built into CPQ.
+Volume discounts, localized currency pricing and special contract pricing variables are all built into CPQ.
 Both the sales rep and the customer know they are getting the right price for the product under construction.

 CPQ Data Outputs and Destinations